Board of Trustees

 John Mack Kingsmore, PhD, served the Community College of Allegheny County from 1989 to 1999.
 He was a leader who fostered college growth through collaboration with faculty, staff, the teachers union and community organizations.
 Many of his significant contributions still benefit the college today.

-During his tenure as president he unified CCAC as one multi-campus institution; worked with the American Federation of Teachers to establish the current centralized governance and planning structure; secured accreditation for the college; and fostered a culture of collaboration over competition.
+During his tenure as president, he unified CCAC as one multi-campus institution; worked with the American Federation of Teachers to establish the current centralized governance and planning structure; secured accreditation for the college; and fostered a culture of collaboration over competition.

 Kingsmore also addressed larger challenges facing community colleges and oversaw the development of many successful partnerships and institutional improvements.
-He organized Pennsylvania's community colleges to address statewide funding challenges; stabilized CCAC's financial position in the face of reduced funding; engaged CCAC employees to promote operational efficiency; created the CCAC Women's Council and CCAC Honors Program; and worked with the African-American Caucus to address CCAC employee concerns.
+He organized Pennsylvania's community colleges to address statewide funding challenges; stabilized CCAC's financial position in the face of reduced funding; engaged CCAC employees to promote operational efficiency; created the CCAC Women's Council and CCAC Honors Program; and worked with the African American Caucus to address CCAC employee concerns.

 View the Resolution